danielabar/es6-pluralsight/README.md

 ## Setup

-This project is setup to use Babel, JSPM and SystemJS.
+This project is setup to use Babel, JSPM and SystemJS, with Karma to run the tests.

 To run the code examples, clone this repo, then `cd` into project directory and:

 ```
 npm install
 jspm install
-npm install -g http-server
+npm install -g karma-cli
-http-server
+karma start
 ```

-Browse to [http://localhost:8080/](http://localhost:8080/) and check console output.

 ## Promises